- All residence halls are locked 24 hours a day (with the exception of move-in day).

 All halls remain open during breaks in the academic year.
 Students living in the traditional residence halls who wish to stay during Winter Break must apply and are

 My student is experiencing a roommate conflict and wants to change rooms.
-What should he/she do?
+What should they do?

 Throughout the course of the year, it is natural for some students to have disagreements with their roommate.
 We strongly encourage roommates to communicate with one another about their feelings and the things that may be upsetting them.
 Roommates should first talk to their RA about the conflict; the RA will then mediate the conflict through a guided discussion.
 After the mediation, further options will be discussed to create an environment for success